 Evo Series UC

 Ultrasonic crack inspection enables early detection and sizing of crack-like irregularities.
 This allows the pipeline operator to take appropriate measures to avoid pipeline failures caused by cracks.

-The principle of the ultrasonic crack inspection tool is based on the 45° angle beam technique using shear wave.
+The principle of the ultrasonic crack inspection robot is based on the 45° angle beam technique using shear wave.
 Due to the so-called corner reflection, even minor cracks from approximately 1 mm (0.04 in) on wards give quite strong reflections.Read More About It

 Ultrasonic Crack Detection

 Evo Series 1.0 UC fleet improves speed capabilities and resolution for crack inspections.
 A maximum inspection speed of 4 m/s and an axial resolution of 1.5 mm (0.06 in) has become standard.
-Tools can detect and size features with minimum dimension of 20 mm (0.78 in) by 1 mm (0.04 in) in base material at a POD greater than 90%.
+Robots can detect and size features with minimum dimension of 20 mm (0.78 in) by 1 mm (0.04 in) in base material at a POD greater than 90%.

 Evo Series 1.0 UC